1 NOV 2025 - 30 APR 2026

 Ride the Sky Waka gondola

-A journey on the Sky Waka gondola - translated to mean ‘voyaging canoe’ begins at it's base station at 1,630m and a short walk across the plaza from the carparks.
+A journey on the Sky Waka gondola (translated as ‘voyaging canoe’ in Te Reo Māori) begins at its base station at 1,630m just a short walk from the plaza.

-Take in the views
+Take in the views up at the Knoll Ridge Chalet

 Step out into a world shaped by ancient eruptions and dramatic ridgelines, where every direction reveals a new perspective.
-Whether you’re here to dine at Knoll Ridge chalet or simply soak in the scenery, this is an experience that lifts the spirit as much as the altitude.
+Whether you’re here to dine at Knoll Ridge Chalet or simply soak in the scenery, this is an experience that lifts the spirit as much as the altitude.

-High 'Tea at 2,020m'
+High Tea at 2,020m

 Explore on foot